JasonEricZhan/Kaggle-project-list/toxic_comment/README.md

-# Run on machine and Software enviroment:
+# Run on which machine and software enviroment:

 GPU  GTx 1080 8GB is fine, 4 core cpu, ram at least 32 GB (for loading wiki.en.bin)